beetbox/beets/docs/reference/config.rst

 * If you prefer a different location, set the ``BEETSDIR`` environment variable to a path; beets will then look for a ``config.yaml`` in that directory.

+Additionally, you can specify a different configuration file to load by adding the ``--config /path/to/file`` option to the beets command line.

 The config file uses `YAML`_ syntax.
 You can use the full power of YAML, but most configuration options are simple key/value pairs.
 This means your config file will look like this::